yarisvt/tyk-docs/tyk-docs/content/transform-traffic/request-body.md

 }
 ```

-Tyk will load and evaluate the template on start, if you modify the template, you will need to restart Tyk in order for the changes to take effect.
+Tyk will load and evaluate the template on start.
+If you modify the template, you will need to restart Tyk in order for the changes to take effect.

 The field representations are: